 Sell unused gadgets.
 Parting with stuff for 10% of what I paid for it is hard, but it does indeed make more sense to sell stuff while it has value rather than let it sit unused and depreciating in a drawer.
 When I had unused memory after my last upgrade, I listed it on Craigslist for half what it would cost new, and sold it in a matter of hours.

 Cut cable TV and buy (don’t rent) a cable modem.
 The only thing you can watch on cable that you can’t watch more cheaply is live sports.
 But there are exceptions even then.
 And paying monthly rental fees on something you can buy for around $50-$100 is ridiculous.
-Also look into the cost of DSL vs. cable Internet–AT&T U-Verse costs me less than cable Internet, and with U-Verse you buy the equipment up front rather than renting.
+Also look into the cost of DSL vs. cable Internet.
+One may be cheaper than the other.

 Use freeware as often as you can.
 Be careful with this, because a fair amount of free software still comes with ride-alongs, but you can save a lot of money this way.
 Microsoft Office, for example, costs as much as the computer you’ll run it on and frankly, Libre Office is better these days.
 The old complaint against Libre Office was that it would mess up the formatting of old documents, but guess what?
 Microsoft Office 2010 does too.
 So why not save $500?

 Antivirus is another place you can save significant money.
-Get Microsoft Security Essentials and Avast antivirus (trust me–read the link), then you can get good-enough protection without spending anything up front and without the annual $40 subscription fees, and no lapsing coverage either.
+Just run Microsoft Security Essentials, then you can get good-enough protection without spending anything up front and without the annual $40 subscription fees, and no lapsing coverage either.